 Sometimes travelling can be a chore, distracting you from the fascinating places you are in.
 That’s why everything mundane has been moved behind the scenes.
 You will never have to carry a map, luggage, small change for tips or bargain for a taxi fare.

 There are no hidden costs.
 Everything is included – flights and other travel arrangements, luxurious accommodation, travel insurance, all dining and drinks, and even sightseeing trips - including those by helicopter or husky sled.
 Even the Your World experiences within your itinerary and internet access when available.

 Welcome to your homes away from home.
 Each one has a certain something that sets it apart from every other residence at its location.
 Whether for its history, cultural significance or natural setting, we’ve selected only the very best.

 In 1936, the original Hotel Moskva was built on this spot.
 The plans were approved by Stalin himself.
 At the time, it was one of Moscow’s finest, containing art and mosaics by Russia’s finest artists.
 Age took its toll, and in 2004, the building was demolished and rebuilt in exactly the same design.
 Today, this is the Four Seasons Hotel, featuring the elegant interiors, attentive service and delectable dining we have come to expect from the Four Seasons group.

 It is rare that we find a ship so well-appointed for its purpose.
 The River Victoria’s ample sundeck and variety of open air spaces allow us to immerse ourselves in the gorgeous scenery, while the restaurant and lounge are breezy spaces with large panoramic windows to bring the outside in.
 Every cabin is bright and modern with a full, sunlit balcony.

-Cruise and Land Only guests join the tour in Moscow for dinner on Day 2 and depart St Petersburg after breakfast on Day 18.
+Land Only Guests join the tour in Moscow for dinner on Day 2 and depart St Petersburg after breakfast on Day 18.